 Why is symbol> preferable for iconography?

 Therefore, you do not need to include a viewBox in the markup since the viewBox may be specified on the symbol.
-Title and description tags may be included inside the symbol>, and they will “ride-along” with the symbol when it is used, making it simpler to ensure that accessibility is done correctly.
+Title and description tags may be included inside the symbol>, and they will “ride-along” with the symbol when it is used.
+It also make it simpler to ensure that accessibility is done correctly.

 Because symbols do not show in the order in which they are defined, there is no need for a defs> block.
 In any case, this is most likely what the sign> was created for.